Ten (Even More) Ridiculously Cool Magic Systems!

 Practical philosophy is treated as a science in Miller’s world, but is absolutely what we in this world would call magic.
 Drawing symbols with strange substances for supernatural results???
 Obviously magic.
 Mysteriously, women are much stronger philosophers than men in this verse – faster fliers, capable of teleporting further, etc – which is something I hope is eventually explained in the books!
 Either way, it’s a fascinating system that leads into some seriously incredible worldbuilding – you can find my starry-eyed review of book one of the series here!

-Don’t forget to check out my first, second and fourth lists of cool magic systems – or jump over here to start exploring cool magical abilities!
+Don’t forget to check out my first, second, fourth and fifth, lists of cool magic systems – or jump over here to start exploring cool magical abilities!

 Tags: ,